This Idaho ranch could be yours for $6.75 million. You’ll need a plane or boat to get there - East Idaho News

 Mackay Bar is built in the heart of land once inhabited by the Nez Perce and the Mountain Shoshone tribes, who would settle along the Salmon River during warmer months.
 The ranch was named after the first white settler, William Mackay, who arrived in the area in the early 1900s.

-The region Mackay Bar sits in is now protected as the Frank Church River of No Return Wilderness, ensuring anyone buying the ranch is guaranteed a home that will forever be in the wild.
+The region Mackay Bar sits in is huddled up against the protected Frank Church River of No Return Wilderness, ensuring anyone buying the ranch is guaranteed a home that will forever be in the wild.

 Hiking and horseback trails connect the ranch to over 2,500 miles of additional routes throughout the wilderness.
 The Salmon River provides excellent steelhead and smallmouth bass fishing, while the Central Idaho Dark Sky Reserve is nearby and provides some of the darkest skies in North America.